Brunty/laravel-behat-fixtures/README.md

 $user->save();
 ```

-You can then load this file with the following:
+You can then load these fixture files with the `@fixture` tag, where the tag content is the fixture file name (minus the `.php` extension):

 ```gherkin
 @db-refresh